Public vs Private Blockchain: An Insight from the Akachain Perspective

 In order for a transaction to be considered valid, it must be authorized by each of its constituent nodes through the consensus process.
 Once this authorization takes place, the record is added to the chain.
 Public blockchains typically have incentives to encourage people to join the network as well as to authenticate transactions.

-Private blockchains can run independently or can be integrated with other blockchains too.
+Permissioned blockchains can run independently or can be integrated with other blockchains too.
 These are usually used by enterprises and organizations.
-Therefore, the level of trust required amongst the participants is higher in private blockchains
+Therefore, the level of trust required amongst the participants is higher in permissioned blockchains.

 While Private Blockchain requires the use of “Trusted Participants” to validate transactions, it should not be confused with the type of Delegated Proof of Stake (dPOS) where few “Trusted Participants” called “Block Producers” in EOS are.
 EOS is a Public Blockchain.